aspiringsecurity/De-Transport-Monitor/Transport-DI-Onyx-Web3-Modules/auction-older-vehicles/readme.md

-# Auction dapp in Waves for petrol vehicles older than 15 years & Diesel vehicles older than 10 years
+# Auction dapp for petrol vehicles older than 15 years & Diesel vehicles older than 10 years

 This is an auction dapp for petrol vehicles older than 15 years & Diesel vehicles older than 10 years